Pressure

 * **The pen senses pressure**, not the tablet.
 The pen communicates the pressure it detects to the tablet.

-* The [IAF](https://docs.sevenpens.com/drawtab/core/pressure/iaf) is the smallest amount of pressure that an EMR pen will detect and report.
+* The [IAF](/drawtab/core/pressure/iaf.md) is the smallest amount of pressure an EMR pen will detect and report.

-* The [Pen pressure range](https://docs.sevenpens.com/drawtab/core/pressure/pen-pressure-range) is the range of physical force the pen is capable of sensing and outputting as pressure.
-In other words its lower bound is the IAF and its upper bound is the **maximum pressure**.
+* The [Pen pressure range](/drawtab/core/pressure/pen-pressure-range.md) is the range of physical force the pen can sense and output as pressure.
+In other words, its lower bound is the IAF and its upper bound is the **maximum pressure**.

-* A tablet splits up the pressure range into a number of segments that are called [Pen pressure levels](https://docs.sevenpens.com/drawtab/core/pressure/pen-pressure-levels).
+* A tablet splits the pressure range into segments called [Pen pressure levels](/drawtab/core/pressure/pen-pressure-levels.md).

-* The [Pen pressure response](https://docs.sevenpens.com/drawtab/core/pressure/pen-pressure-response) is the pen hardware's "pressure behavior" - how a specific pen maps the physical pressure (how hard you are pressing down) to a logical pressure number that is sent to your computer.
+* The [Pen pressure response](/drawtab/core/pressure/pen-pressure-response.md) is the pen hardware's pressure behavior.
+It describes how a specific pen maps physical pressure to the logical pressure number sent to your computer.

-* A [Pen pressure curves](https://docs.sevenpens.com/drawtab/core/pressure/pen-pressure-curves) is a way of modifying or processing the pressure response of a pen.
-You can do this to solve or mitigate some kinds of pressure problems or to achieve certain kinds of creative effects.
+* A [Pen pressure curve](/drawtab/core/pressure/pen-pressure-curves.md) modifies or processes the pressure response of a pen.
+You can use it to solve or mitigate some pressure problems, or to achieve certain creative effects.

-* A [Pressure curve dead zones](https://docs.sevenpens.com/drawtab/core/pressure/pen-pressure-curves/pressure-curve-deadzone) is a way of using a pressure curve to effectively increase the IAF.
+* A [Pressure curve dead zone](/drawtab/core/pressure/pen-pressure-curves/pressure-curve-deadzone.md) uses a pressure curve to effectively increase the IAF.

-* The vast majority of drawing tablet pens are too-sensitive to small changes in physical pressure near the IAF.
-This means there is some [Drawing at low physical pressure](https://docs.sevenpens.com/drawtab/core/pressure/drawing-low-pressure).
-You can address this by using [Pen pressure curves](https://docs.sevenpens.com/drawtab/core/pressure/pen-pressure-curves) or **pressure smoothing**.
+* The vast majority of drawing tablet pens are too sensitive to small changes in physical pressure near the IAF.
+This creates problems when [drawing at low physical pressure](/drawtab/core/pressure/drawing-low-pressure.md).
+You can address this with [Pen pressure curves](/drawtab/core/pressure/pen-pressure-curves.md) or **pressure smoothing**.

 * [Tilt affects pressure](/drawtab/core/pressure/tilt-affects-pressure.md).
 The pen is more sensitive when it is held perpendicular to the tablet surface.